 Response:

 Removed these abbreviations, also from the rest of the text.
 Table 1 Something seems to be off to me.
 Are the descriptions for Steadiness1 and 2 reversed?
 I think that it would be valuable to include additional context that relates the work to complex indicator development.
 Doing so would increase reader interest without detracting from the (valuable) how-to nature of the manuscript.
 Response: The descriptions are not reversed.
 The steadiness index is discrete, so the number 1 to 4 do not mean any particular “continuous level of steadiness”, but only a category.
 To make it more clear, we included the term “Steadiness” before the number (e.g. Steadiness1, and so on).
-As an example, for a particular pixel, a negative slope (meaning that the tendency of change is negative) combined with a negative net change makes that the dynamics of the ecosystem is more negative (thus, strong) than when, even with a negative slope, the net change along the time series has been calculated as positive (thus, moderate negative ecosystem dynamics).
+As an example, for a particular pixel, a negative slope (meaning that the tendency of change is negative) combined with a negative net change confirms the strong negative dynamics of an ecosystem compared to a negative slope combined with a positive net change which points to more moderate but still negative dynamics.

 We have included some more explanations in these two paragraphs (L96-217) to clarify the point.